 For students in a major other than Biology, the basic requirements are:

 Biology courses: Two semesters of biology courses with labs are usually the minimum required by med schools.
-At TCNJ, this actually means three courses: Themes in Biology (now Foundations of Biological Inquiry and its lab); Eukaryotic Cell (which does not have a lab, but is now a pre-requisite for the other course); and Genetics (and its lab) – the second recommended lab course.
+At TCNJ, in the past, this has meant three courses: Themes in Biology (now Foundations of Biological Inquiry and its lab); Eukaryotic Cell (which did not have a lab, but was a pre-requisite for the other course); and Genetics (and its lab) – the second recommended lab course.
 Since (as of Fall 2015) Eukaryotic Cell is now a lab course, Themes and Euk can fulfill the requirements for “two biology courses with labs.”
 However, Genetics is still recommended, as the MCAT does test knowledge of genetics.

 Other courses: Gen Chem 1 & 2, Organic Chem 1 & 2, Physics 1 & 2, and Calculus A